What is Dynamics in Quantum Gravity?: Conclusions

-Secondly, we obtained our result within the reduced phase space approach based a choice of clock made before quantization.
-However, there are procedures, based on the Dirac prescription, in which the internal clock is fixed after quantization.
-These procedures may produce different discrepancies between various clock-based quantum dynamics.
+Secondly, our result has been obtained within the reduced phase space approach based on the choice of clock made before quantisation.
+On the other hand, the Dirac approach entails the choice of the internal clock after quantisation.
+It would be interesting to see whether these two different approaches lead to different results on the issue of internal clocks and to what extent.

-Thirdly, we note the existence of the so called timeless interpretation of quantum gravity, a framework according to which the choice of clock is only auxiliary and cannot determine the true, physical implications of the theory \cite{Rovelli}.
-The precise nature of the apparent tension between this interpretation and the reported result is an interesting issue that we shall study elsewhere.
+Thirdly, in literature there exist the so called timeless interpretations of quantum gravity (see e.g. \cite{Rovelli}), which assume that the physical predictions cannot depend on the choice of clock.
+The precise nature of the apparent tension between those interpretations and the reported herein results could be an interesting research subject.